Introduction

 Opposite NSW parking questions about driveway

-Open filtered FAQ and guide results for this scenario: This topic + opposite.
-Best next if you are comparing a similar NSW street setup.
+Open the filtered FAQ and guide results for this scenario: This topic + opposite.
+Useful if the street setup feels close to this one but not quite identical.

 Parking Near Bus Stop NSW

-Parking near a bus stop in NSW: learn the 20m before and 10m after rule, common mistakes, and typical fine risk.
+Parking near a bus stop in NSW: check the 20m before and 10m after rule, common mistakes, and typical fine exposure.

 Best next if the car is not across the driveway but still affects access from the opposite side or narrow street.